-One of the main reasons for growing Honeysuckle is the scent so it is important to pick a variety with scent as not all varieties are as sweet and powerful.
-There are varieties which look very attractive, will produce good berries but are not scented such as Lonicera × brownii 'Dropmore Scarlet'.
+One of the main reasons for growing Honeysuckle is for its scent and so it is important to pick a variety with good scent as not all varieties are as sweet and powerful.
+There are varieties which look very attractive and will produce good berries, but are not scented such as Lonicera × brownii 'Dropmore Scarlet'.

-Honeysuckle can be prone to aphids and given their attraction to wildlife it is a shame to spray them unless with soap and water to wash off the aphids.
+Honeysuckle can be prone to aphids and given their attraction to wildlife it is a shame to spray them.
+If aphids are a real problem, I tend to use soap and water to wash off the aphids.
 If blackspot is a problem you can prune off the worst affected after flowering and healthy growth should come back the following year.